 APD happens when the ear functions normally, but the brain misinterprets sound.
 The brain must identify and translate the sounds it delivers for the body to hear words correctly.
 The sounds that make up a word or words are prevented by something in people with APD from being correctly processed or interpreted by the brain.
 Because of this, words are misheard, and fine variations between sounds in words cannot be heard.
 There is no recognised cause of APD.
 APD symptoms include:

-You can run tests to see if your child has APD.
+You can run some tests to see if your child has APD.
 If your child needs to be tested, speak with their doctor.
 Their audiologist can identify the specific kind of hearing impairment your child has.
 The audiologist can also assist you in deciding the course of your child's treatment in the future.

 The inner ear functions normally in this situation, but a malfunction prevents the brain from appropriately identifying and interpreting sound.
 As a result, words are misheard.
 A sound may also come in and then go away.
 There is no recognised cause for ANSD.
 There has to be more research done before determining whether it is related to issues with the hearing nerve.
 Your child's audiologist can do hearing tests to determine if they have ANSD.